 Problem was, up until recently, there just weren't any suitable egg replacers that worked well for quiche.
 Until now.

 Thanks to the talented geniuses at JUST, we home cooks now have JUST Egg, a vegan egg substitute that requires no mixing or preparation.
 Straight from the bottle, it's ideal for egg-centric dishes, like quiche.
 I found that out when my daughter and I decided to prepare her grandma's traditional spinach quiche recipe using JUST Egg instead of eggs.
 Oh WOW.
-We nailed it!
+We nailed it, creating the best vegan spinach mushroom quiche!

 FYI - this is not a sponsored post.
 We're just big fans of this product.